Inwerpsel/use-theme-editor/README.md

 * Switch themes while deep inspecting
 * Reposition or hide any UI element with drag and drop

+## Status

+While in general most functionality is quite stable, various parts are being worked on at the moment.
+If you'd like to make use of this repo in any form, but can't find everything you need to set it up (be it documentation or functionality), feel free to open a [new issue](https://github.com/Inwerpsel/use-theme-editor/issues/new) describing your needs and they'll be prioritized.

 ## FAQ

 ### Where is the documentation?